f0e/blur/README.md

 4. Install the required AviSynth plugins into the plugins64+ directory inside the AviSynth+ installation folder

 ## Usage
+1. Open the executable and drag a video file onto the console window, or directly drop video files onto the executable file.
-Drag video files onto the program executable.
-A config file will be generated in the video's directory, which can be modified to suit your needs.
+2. A config file will be generated in the video's directory, which can be modified to suit your needs.
+3. The program will process the inputted video according to the configuration file located in the same folder as the video, and will output the blurred version to the same directory with " - blur" appended.

+## Notes
+# Limiting smearing
+Using blur on 60fps footage results in clean motion blur, but occasionally leaves some smearing artifacts.
+To remove these artifacts, higher framerate source footage can be used.
+Recording with software such as OBS at framerates like 120/180fps will result in a greatly reduced amount of artifacting.

 ***

 ## Config settings explained:
 - cpu_cores - amount of cpu cores you have
 - cpu_threads - amount of cpu threads you have

 - input_fps - input video file fps
 - output_fps - final output video file fps

 - timescale - timescale of the input video file (will be sped up/slowed down accordingly)

 - blur - whether or not the output video file will have motion blur
 - blur_amount - if blur is enabled, this is the amount of motion blur from 0-1

 - interpolate - whether or not the input video file will be interpolated to a higher fps
 - interpolated_fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blending)

+- crf - [ZIP crf](https://trac.ffmpeg.org/wiki/Encode/H.264#crf) of the output video